John C. Watts

-He served as a member of the State house of representatives from 1948 to 1950, serving as floor leader.

-He served as commissioner of motor transportation for State of Kentucky 1948–1951.
+He served as a member of the State house of representatives from 1948 to 1950, and was floor leader.
+From 1948 to 1951 he served as commissioner of motor transportation for the Commonwealth of Kentucky.

 Watts was elected as a Democrat to the Eighty-second Congress, by special election, April 4, 1951, to fill the vacancy caused by the resignation of Thomas R. Underwood.

-He was reelected to the ten succeeding Congresses and served from April 4, 1951, until his death from a stroke in Lexington, Kentucky on September 24, 1971.
+He was re-elected to the ten succeeding Congresses and served from April 4, 1951, until his death.

-He was interred in Maple Grove Cemetery, Nicholasville, Kentucky.
-Watts did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but voted against the Civil Rights Acts of 1957 and 1964.
+Watts did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+However, he voted against the Civil Rights Acts of 1957 and 1964.
+While serving as a congressman, Watts had a moderately liberal voting record.

+He died from a stroke in Lexington, Kentucky on September 24, 1971, and was interred in Maple Grove Cemetery, Nicholasville, Kentucky.